Cameroon opposition leader Maurice Kamto, supporters freed from prison | DW | 05.10.2019

 Pressure on Biya

-Biya's rival Kamto and hundreds of members of Kamto's Cameroon Renaissance Movement have been arrested for protesting the outcome of the vote.
-Kamto was put on trial before a military tribunal on charges including insurrection and hostility to the motherland.
+Kamto and hundreds of members of his Cameroon Renaissance Movement had been arrested for protesting the outcome of the October 2018 vote.
+Kamto was put on trial before a military tribunal on charges that included insurrection, rebellion and hostility to the motherland.

 On Saturday, Biya's aides said he was determined to find "ways and means to resolve peaceably the crises and conflicts confronting our country."

-The country's foreign partners, including the US and the EU, had also called for Kamto to be freed.
+The country's foreign partners, including the US and the European Union, had previously called for Kamto to be freed.

+The 65-year-old Kamto has worked as head of UN International Law Commission and also served as his country's legal repersentative at the International Court of Justice.

 dj/cmk (AFP, AP, dpa)